GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

     If the connection is successful, the output of the this command is the source Oracle version.

-### Setup for THE Target Cloud SQL for PostgreSQL Database
+### Set up connectivity for the target Cloud SQL for PostgreSQL database

 To configure the connectivity between Ora2pg and the target Cloud SQL for PostgreSQL database, do the following:

 1. Configure the [authorized network](https://cloud.google.com/sql/docs/mysql/authorize-networks#console) to allow the Compute Engine instance to connect to your Cloud SQL for PostgreSQL database.

-2. Edit $HOME/migration\_project/config/ora2pg.conf.
-Locate the following parameters in the file and modify their values:
+1. Edit the `$HOME/migration\_project/config/ora2pg.conf` file to set the values of these parameters as shown:

         PG_DSN          dbi:Pg:dbname=[DB_NAME];host=[PG_IP_ADDRESS];port=5432
         PG_USER         [PG_USERNAME]